If gurgling pipe noises have been giving you sleepless nights, your sewer line may require more than just a DIY fix.

 According to the measurements, the plumbers construct a pipe liner and bladder that mimics every nook and cranny of your existing pipe.

 Step 3: Installing The Pipe Relining

-Next, the pipe liner is dipped in epoxy resin while the bladder is inserted into it.
-Each end of the liner is attached to a rope, which helps in adjusting its position.
-This method negates the need for any digging or excavation, ensuring you get a brand-new pipe, minus the mess.
+Next, the pipe liner is dipped in epoxy resin while the bladder is inserted.
+Each end of the liner is attached to a rope, which helps adjust its position.
+This method negates the need for any digging or excavation, ensuring you get a brand-new pipe minus the mess.
 Also, a CCTV drain camera is used to ensure the accurate placement of the pipe liner.

 Then the bladder is inflated, which further expands the liner and seals it to the old pipe walls.
 Once the resin is cured completely, the bladder is deflated and removed from the pipe.

 Step 4: Testing And Inspection